 Winter Fuel Payment - you have not received it before

-The following information is only relevant if you have never received a Winter Fuel Payment before.
+The following information is relevant if you have not received a Winter Fuel Payment before.
 Find out if you can claim it, how to claim it and how much you can get.
-There’s also information on what to do if there is a change in your situation.
+There’s also information about what to do if your personal circumstances have changed.